xspc/xspc.github.io/_i18n/en/_news/announcement_2.md

-Our work has been accepted by the TIE(Transactions on Industrial Electronics).
+Two works have been accepted by the ICASSP 2024.
 ! :sparkles: :smile: